tensorflow/similarity/api/TFSimilarity/architectures/EfficientNetSim.md

 <b>input_shape</b>
 </td>
 <td>
-Size of the image input prior to augmentation, must be bigger than the size of Effnet version you use.
-See below for min input size.
+Size of the input image.
+Must match size of EfficientNet version you use.
+See below for version input size.
 </td>
 </tr><tr>
 <td>